dorydev/dorydev/README.md

 ## Hi there 👋 ##

-🔭 My name is Doriane, I'm a french mathematics & physic student !
+🔭 My name is Doriane, I'm a french mathematics student !
 I love to acquire a lot of new knowledge :)

 ⚡ **Code project I'm working on :**:
   - ArchLinux installer in Python 🐍
-  - Many Latex projects 😳
-  - LinuxFromScratch: simple kernel, with keyboard driver, ARM8 compatible
+  - NoClick : Notion & ClickUp client for tasks automatisation

 🌱 **Learning**:
-  - OS architecture (x86_64, ARM, ...)
-  - Raspberry pi 4 & Pico W, electronics
+  - Algorithm
+  - Cybersecurity basics
-  - OpenGL
+  - Applied mathematics
-  - German & Russian for the knowledge 😜
+  - German & Russian

 📫 **How to reach me**: